twolodzko/tymwol.github.io/ml-checklist.md

  * Are the dependencies of the code documented (preferably something like Docker image, virtual enviroment, or at worst, a list of dependencies and the package versions)?
  * Does the model fit in the technical constraints (technology used, memory consumption, training time, prediction time etc)?

-   *You may not be able to answer all of those questions at this point.
-Moreover, some of the problems may be mitigated in at the stage of deploying the model, though it might be good to start asking them early on.*
+   *Production enviroment might be using a different setup, or even the model might get re-implemented, but it might be useful to ask this question early on, to avoid surprises.*

 ### 4.5.
 Do you have tests for the model?